aws-samples/api-gateway-certificate-propagation/README.md

 ## Cleaning Up

-Use `sam delete` command in the `api-gateway-certificate-propagation` directory to delete resources associated with this sample.
+Use the `sam delete` command in the `api-gateway-certificate-propagation` directory to delete resources associated with this sample.

 ## Additional resources